Comprehensive Senior Care: Support for Aging Well

 Nursing Homes: Comprehensive Care for Complex Needs

 Nursing homes offer 24/7 care for seniors with serious health issues or severe brain problems.
 These places provide many health and personal care services, focusing on medical care.
-They are key in long-term care, helping those who need a lot of help with daily tasks and medical needs.
+They are essential in long-term care, helping those who need a lot of help with daily tasks and medical needs.

 In nursing homes, people get help with daily tasks, managing medicines, and eating.
 These places must offer skilled nursing, rehab, pharmacy services, and social activities.
 The care team includes certified nursing assistants, registered nurses, and other health experts.
 They work together to meet the residents’ needs.

 Getting care in a nursing home can be complicated.
 Medicare helps pay for up to 100 days of rehab in a skilled nursing facility.
-Medicaid is the main payer for eligible older adults needing long-term care.
+Medicaid is the primary payer for eligible older adults needing long-term care.
 Long-term care insurance may also help pay for nursing home care.

 Hospice Care: Compassionate Support for End-of-Life Care